subtain-haider/media_back/README.md

 ## Features
 - Secure user authentication with JWT.
 - Multimedia file upload with type and size restrictions.
-- File sharing between users with permission controls.
+- File sharing between users.
-- Pagination support for retrieving files.
 - Rate limiting to prevent abuse.

 ## Technologies Used